FC Irkutsk

 FC Irkutsk (ФК «Иркутск») is a Russian football club based in Irkutsk.
 It started playing on the amateur level in 2019.
-For the 2023–24 season, the club was admitted to the newly organized fourth-tier Russian Second League Division B. The city was previously represented in national professional competitions by FC Zvezda Irkutsk (1957–2008), FC Baikal Irkutsk (2010–2016) and FC Zenit Irkutsk (2016–2021).
+For the 2023 season, the club was admitted to the newly organized fourth-tier Russian Second League Division B. The city was previously represented in national professional competitions by FC Zvezda Irkutsk (1957–2008), FC Baikal Irkutsk (2010–2016) and FC Zenit Irkutsk (2016–2021).
+FC Irkutsk dropped out of the Russian Second League on 22 July 2026 for financial reasons.